darkmord1991/DarkChaos-255/README-hinterlandbg-config.md

 Notes:
 - Broadcast.Enabled can be set to 0 to silence periodic zone status.
 - Broadcast.Period is in seconds.
+- AutoReset.Teleport controls whether players in-zone are teleported to faction start graveyards during auto-reset when the timer expires.
+- Expiry.Tiebreaker determines behavior at 0:00: when enabled, the side with higher resources is announced winner and rewarded; if disabled, it’s treated as a draw (no rewards/buffs).
+- Reward.MatchHonorDepletion applies when victory happens by bringing the enemy to 0 resources before the timer ends.
+- Reward.MatchHonorTiebreaker applies when victory happens via timer-expiry tiebreaker.
+- Announce.ExpiryWorld (1/0) controls a global announcement when the timer expires, including final scores.
 - If KillItemId is set to 0 the item reward for player kills is disabled.
 - KillHonorValues is a CSV string; the first 4 values are used (fallbacks: 17,11,19,22).
 - NPCEntriesAlliance/Horde are CSV creature entry IDs; when killed by the opposite team, the killer receives NPCTokenItem.